chronicleworks/chronicle/docs/opa.md

 opactl set-policy -i allow_transactions -p /path/to/bundle.tar.gz
 ```

-### Configure sawtooth with settings that match the policy
+### Configure Sawtooth with settings that match the policy

 2 settings entries are required, you should use
 [sawset](https://sawtooth.hyperledger.org/docs/1.2/cli/sawset.html) with the
 following 2 settings keys, using the policy name and entrypoint you have defined
-in rego and previously uploaded to the `opa-tp`.
+ and previously uploaded to the `opa-tp`.

 For the example rego we are using, these entries will be: